corda/corda/docs/source/permissioning.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 How to choose the parameters?
 This is the most complex question facing you as a new zone operator.
-Some settings may seem straightforward and others may involve cost/benefit tradeoffs specific to your business.
+Some settings may seem straightforward and others may involve cost/benefit trade-offs specific to your business.
 For example, you could choose to run a validating notary yourself, in which case you would (in the absence of SGX) see all the users' data.
 Or you could run a non-validating notary, with BFT fault tolerance, which implies recruiting others to take part in the cluster.